-A Pro Tools 6.x supports the original Mod Delay plug-in, but it is recommended that you only use Mod Delay II for all new sessions.
-Use Mod Delay only for compatibility with existing sessions.
-If you do not need to use Mod Delay, move it from the Plug-Ins folder into the Plug-Ins (Unused) folder.
-Mod Delay settings can be imported into Mod Delay II.
+Pro Tools 7.0 supports the original Mod De-

+lay plug-in, but it is recommended that you

+only use Mod Delay II for all new sessions.

+Use Mod Delay (located in the Additional

+Files folder) only for compatibility with ex-

+isting sessions.
+If you do not need to use

+Mod Delay, move it into the Plug-Ins (Un-

+used) folder.
+Mod Delay settings can be im-

+ported into Mod Delay II.